I am going to ask a simple question… Do you even know what the business of writing successful blog posts even means?

 #7 – Engage With Your Readers

-It is best to be interactive, ask questions within your content.
-Be a source to make them a question or feel like you are in their heads.
+It is best to be interactive, and ask questions within the content.
+Be a source to make them question or feel like you are in their heads.
 Formulate your content so that they know that you feel the same as they do.
 You would not believe how much your writing is actually tied in with your readers’ emotions.

 I mean try to figure out why they are there and engage with that reason so that your posts are relevant to the topic or solution to their problems.
 You want to make sure they know that you feel it like they do.

 This is the easy part… or is it?
 I am not so sure if they will want to read what you say, But, if it really resonates with them, then they are going to want to share it.

 Be sure you have a way for them to share it with their social media.
 You need to have the buttons on your page somewhere so that when you say something that really hits home… they will click the “SHARE” button.